nil-andreu/dr-ecommerce/README.md

 ## Ecommerce with React & Django

 In this repository, I will be building a full-stack ecommerce with React.js for the frontend, and Django for the backend.
+It will include payment gateway with Braintree.

 We assume that we have a client, and it has the following goal: "I want to sell t-shirts online".
 And we also know that it wants a separate login for admin and for the customer (where the admin will be the one of default panel of Django, and we will build one for the customer).